 Every community needs duty-ready police officers to protect and serve.
 In return for your willingness to step forward, you can enjoy a rewarding career with good pay, benefits, and significant respect.

 Of course, if you’ve been actively applying for a job in law enforcement, you know how competitive the process is.
 You cannot just meet the minimum qualifications, you must truly stand out to get the job.
 So how do you do that?

 Make a solid first impression with your cover letter!
 Use this quick list of tips , followed by a police officer cover letter sample.

 Use your cover letter to make it clear that you meet the stated requirements.
 To do that focus on these four areas:

 - Work Experience: List your employment in law enforcement.
 In addition to that, mention any other experiences that are relevant to the position.
-This includes military service, government contracting, and security work.
+This includes military service, government contracting, and security work (as a security guard).

 - Reputation and Background: A clean background is key.
 If you’ve been fingerprinted and background checked, you should say so in your cover letter.
 Also, add information that speaks well to your character.